diem/website/docs/wallet-app/public-demo-wallet.md

 ## Overview

-The demo wallet has been made available to allow the public to try out a wallet running on the testnet.
+The Public Demo Wallet has been made available to allow the public to try out a wallet running on the testnet.
 It is meant to run as a public, online demo service.
-While demo wallet users may transfer Libra Coins on the testnet, transfer of fiat currency, or other funds are simulated.
-The wallet demonstrates the following use cases:
+While Public Demo Wallet users may transfer test Libra Coins on the testnet, transfer of fiat currency, actually minted Libra Coins, or other funds are simulated.
+The Public Demo Wallet demonstrates the following use cases:

 * Sending Libra Coins to another Libra wallet address.
 * Receiving Libra Coins from another Libra wallet address.